PASSENGER TRAIN INFORMATION

 Económica" trains per week in each direction.
 During certain seasons, the two

-information are available via the link in this paragraph.
+and other information are available via the link in this

-to rarely.
-See each web site for details and/or contacts:
+short-distance tour train operations within Mexico.
+See each web site for details and/or

 urban passenger rail systems in Mexican urban areas as follows: